danhans42/psx_pong/README.md

 ## "PSX PONG"

-by danhans42

 ### About

 Its very simple, probably poorly written example of pong.
 It was written quickly as a simple example of how to throw something together.

 It uses one pad for both players.
-UP/DOWN are player 1, CIRCLE/X are player 2.
+UP/DOWN are player 1, Triangle/X are player 2.
+First to 10 wins.

 I will probably get around to adding difficulty/two pad support/hiscore/sound etc.

 ### Compiling the source

-I am only covering Ubuntu/Mint Linux (or WSL) but should be fairly straightforward on other Linuxes etc.
+Using Ubuntu/Mint Linux..

 1. Clone this repo
 2. grab gcc-10-mipsel-linux-gnu using  "sudo apt install gcc-10-mipsel-linux-gnu"
 3. cd to psx_pong
 4. type make

-I probably need to double check this..
+5. You should then have a pong.ps-exe in your folder

 ### Running on a Console/Emulator